collocations.org

 Both brands had heavy advertising expenditure.

-EXPENDITURE + VERB
+expenditure + VERB

-go up, grow, increase, rise | fall, go down | amount to sth
+go up, grow, increase, rise

 Total expenditure amounted to approximately £1 million.

-run at sth | exceed sth
+exceed sth

 people whose annual expenditure exceeds their income

-arise from sth
+arise from sth, arise out of sth (esp.
+BrE)

-extra expenditure arising from the commission''s report into health and safety
+extra expenditure arising from the commission's report into health and safety

-EXPENDITURE + NOUN
+expenditure + NOUN

 cut